SafeDPO: A Simple Approach to Direct Preference Optimization with Enhanced Safety: Supplementary Experiments

 \subsection{Categorization of Response Pairs}

-Based on the evaluation results used in Figure~\ref{fig:helpfulness_harmlessness_harmless_ratio}, we categorize each response pair $(\vy_0,\vy_1)$ where $\vy_0$ is generated by SafeDPO and $\vy_1$ is generated by the respective baseline method, as shown in Table~\ref{tab:categorize_pairs} In this table, \textit{S} and \textit{U} indicate a \textit{safe response} and an \textit{unsafe response}, respectively.
-Based on the table, we can conclude that cases where SafeDPO generates an unsafe response and the baseline generates a safe response (denoted as (U, S) in the table) are very rare in both evaluation approaches.
-This indicates that SafeDPO is at least as safe as the baselines.
+Based on the evaluation results used in Figure~\ref{fig:helpfulness_harmlessness_harmless_ratio}, we categorize each response pair $(y_0,y_1)$, where $y_0$ is generated by SafeDPO and $y_1$ is generated by the corresponding baseline method, as shown in Table~\ref{tab:categorize_pairs}.
+In the table, \textit{S} and \textit{U} denote a \textit{safe response} and an \textit{unsafe response}, respectively.

+Across both model-based and GPT-4 evaluations, instances in which SafeDPO produces an unsafe response while the baseline produces a safe response (i.e., $(U, S)$) are extremely rare.
+Under GPT-4 evaluation, such cases do not occur at all, and even under model-based evaluation, they appear only in a negligible number of instances.
+These results indicate that SafeDPO does not introduce additional safety failures relative to the baselines and, in practice, is at least as safe as competing methods across both evaluation protocols.